Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 As the surgeon will be making incisions on the treatment area, patients should expect that scars are unavoidable.
 In most cases, however, scarring is minimal and well hidden within the hair or hairline.
 The extent of scarring depends on the technique used and the skins ability to heal.

-There is always a risk that patients will be unhappy with the results of the brow lift for aesthetic reasons.
+There is always a risk that patients will be unhappy with the brow lift results for aesthetic reasons.
 This means they may not be happy with how their face looks after surgery.
 Indeed, there is a risk that there may be some asymmetry in the facial features.
 Therefore, it is advised that patients choose their surgeon carefully and make sure they have the necessary experience and qualifications.
 It is also recommended that patients are clear and frank about their goals during the consultation.

 General surgical complications